d3/d3-format/README.md

 <a name="precisionPrefix" href="#precisionPrefix">#</a> <b>precisionRound</b>(<i>step</i>, <i>value</i>)

 Returns a suggested decimal precision for use with [*locale*.formatPrefix](#locale_formatPrefix) given the specified numeric *step* and reference *value*.
 The *step* represents the minimum absolute difference between values that will be formatted, and *value* determines which SI prefix will be used.
+(This assumes that the values to be formatted are also multiples of *step*.)
 For example, given the numbers 1.1e6, 1.2e6, and 1.3e6, the *step* should be 1e5, the *value* could be 1.3e6, and the suggested precision is 1:

 ```js
 var p = precisionPrefix(1e5, 1.3e6),